 Optional dressing add-ins for more flavor

-- 2 tablespoon vegan salsa verde
+- 2 tablespoons vegan salsa verde

 - ½ jalapeño, deseeded (toss seeds unless you want spice, then add a few to taste)